-AEMO approved products to be installed under public lighting upgrade (activity 27) are also not required by the VEET Regulations to be listed on the VEU Register of Products to be eligible to create VEECs.
-As the same systems considerations apply, an accredited person will need to apply to the commission, with minimal supporting documentation, to have a product listed on the commission's register prior to creating VEECs for these activities.
+AEMO approved products to be installed under public lighting upgrade (product category 27A and B) are also not required by the VEET Regulations to be listed on the VEU Register of Products to be eligible to create VEECs.
+As the same systems considerations apply, an accredited person will need to apply to the commission, with minimal supporting documentation, to have a product listed on the VEU Register of Products prior to creating VEECs for these activities.